Privacy risk in GeoData: A survey: Conclusion

 \section{Conclusion}

-In this paper we have presented a survey of historical and current state-of-the-art masking techniques for geodata.
-We have identified 11 dimensions that allowed us to characterise geomasking techniques, and to generate a taxonomy of such techniques.
-This proposed taxonomy can be used as a comparison and analysis tool for geomasking techniques.
-Through this taxonomy we identified various shortcomings of current approaches to geomasking that suggest several future research directions in this field.
+In this paper, we present a survey of historical and current state-of-the-art masking techniques for geodata.
+We proposed a taxonomy that serves as a comparison and analysis tool for geomasking techniques.
+In this taxonomy we identified three main dimensions: privacy techniques, evaluation measures, and practical aspects.
+These dimensions enabled us to characterize geomasking techniques and generate a taxonomy of such techniques.
+Through this taxonomy, we identified various shortcomings in current approaches to geomasking, suggesting several future research directions in this field.
+An area for future research involves investigating how large language models (LLMs) can be employed to analyse and enhance geomasking techniques.

-Crucially, there is currently no overarching framework available that allows different geomasking approaches to be evaluated comparatively.
-Researchers have used various datasets as well as a variety of measures to evaluate the privacy, scalability, and accuracy, of their geomasking techniques.
-Most research in geomasking so far has concentrated on the development of anonymisation of geodata, while only limited work has been conducted on exploring how these masking techniques affect false identifications, the use of provable privacy techniques such as differential privacy for geodata clustering and aggregation, and masking techniques that can provide both high accuracy while scalable to large datasets and provide strong privacy.
-Furthermore, an area for future research involves investigating how large language models (LLMs) can be employed to analyse and enhance geomasking techniques.
 To date, no studies have delved into the potential integration of LLMs for this purpose, making it a promising area for future exploration and improvement.
 Solving these open research questions is a core requirement to make geomasking applicable for practical applications.